nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 * Words/phrases within square brackets `[square bracket]` are user's inputs. <br>
   For example in `delete [INGREDIENT_NUMBER]`, `INGREDIENT_NUMBER` is the user's input, such as `delete 1`.
+* All information about ingredients expiring in **x** days is calculated based on the current date of the system.

 ## Contents